Nonadiabatic H-Atom Scattering Channels on Ge(111) Elucidated by the Hierarchical Equations of Motion: Computational Setup

 To enable a direct comparison with experiments, we exclude these trapped components when calculating the kinetic energy distribution.
 This is achieved by projecting out the near-surface contributions:

 where $\hat{\rho}$ is the reduced density operator and $\mathcal{P}$ is a projection operator that removes the distribution near the surface.
 In this work, we choose the projection operator as where $I$ is the identity operator, $|\psi_i\rangle$ and $E_i$ are the $i$-th eigenstate and eigenenergy of the adiabatic PES, i.e., $E_{\rm adia}(x)$ in Eq.~(\ref{Eq:adia_ene}).
+By applying this projection operator, contributions with $E_i<0$ are eliminated, effectively removing the trapped components that do not have sufficient energy to escape the trapping region.

 By performing the same procedure as in Eqs.~(\ref{Eq:k-dis})–(\ref{Eq:kinetic_energy_dis}) but using $\hat{\rho}^{\mathrm{pj}}$, we obtain the kinetic energy distribution with the bound state contributions projected out, denoted as $P_i^{\mathrm{pj}} (E)$.